yunger7/yunger7/README.md

 </p>

 ## About
 Hello world!
 I'm Luís Galete, a self-proclaimed digital craftsman, music enthusiast, anime connoisseur and coffee addict.
 I taught myself how to code to turn my dumb ideas into reality, and created a [workshop](https://yunger.dev/) to share them with the world.
-Check out the [about](https://yunger.dev/about) page to learn more about it.
+Check out the [about](https://yunger.dev/about) page to learn more about it, or take a look at [my portfolio](https://luisgalete.com.br/) to see my previous works.

 - ‍💻 **Working on:** A SaaS product.
 - 🧠 **Learning:** TypeScript.